Dumbbell Push Up: How To Do, Benefits & Tips

 Lifting your hips too high or allowing them to sag can strain your lower back and can cause improper muscle activation.

-The body should remain in a straight line from head to heels during the exercise.
+The body should remain straight from head to heels during the exercise.

 4. Lower Head, Not Chest